 This category of tax payers arent levied taxes on the basis of income brackets but rather as a collective percentage of overall earnings.
 Taxes are collected as flat 30% of overall declared income.

 Foreign companies are required to pay taxes at 40% of overall operating income out of India.

 - Educational cess is levied at 2%, while SHEC is levied at 1% of taxable income.

 - Surcharge is collected at 10% of income exceeding Rs.1 crore.

 - Domestic companies have to pay 5% surcharge on income exceeding Rs.1 crore but less than Rs.10 crores.
 10% surcharge is levied on domestic companies on income above Rs.10 crores.

-All the data listed above is for the FY 2014-15 and AY 2015-16.
-Same slabs and rates are expected for FY 2015-16 and AY 2016-17.
+All the data listed above is for the FY 2020-21 and AY 2021-22.
 FY denotes fiscal year and lasts from April to March, while AY stands for assessment year which denotes the year you actually pay your previous years taxes in.
-For instance FY 2014-15 has just ended and you are required to pay taxes for this FY in AY 2015-16.
+For instance FY 2020-21 has just ended and you are required to pay taxes for this FY in AY 2021-22.

 However, if you have wrongly paid taxes during a fiscal, you can claim refunds from the IT department for the excess funds.
 You have to ensure that your tax filings are in order so that you can spot excess deductions, if any.
 Also, make it a habit to report all your incomes and expenditures to the best of your knowledge to the tax authorities.
 False or withheld information can potentially cause you to pay heavy penalties as well as other legal issues.